whatsmate/whatsmate.github.io/_posts/2022-06-24-send-telegram-image-group-python3.md

 This article shows you how to send an image to a Telegram group in Python 3.

+You MUST obtain the secret gateway number by signing up for a Premium account before you can send a message to a Telegram group.
+Instructions are available on the [official site](https://www.whatsmate.net/telegram-gateway-subscribe.html).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mIhwi8Z8sgs?rel=0&cc_load_policy=1" frameborder="0" allowfullscreen></iframe>

 To send an image to a Telegram group in Python 3, do this: